 - You may also choose a Christian Witness that is baptized into another Christian Tradition; as long as one of the adults is fully iniated into the Catholic church.

 Our parishes require parents to participate in a Baptism Preparation Session, preferably before the child is born.
-Sessions are held approximately 6 times a year.

 Adults and children over the age of 7 wishing to be baptized experience a process called Rite of Christian Initiation of Adults.
 This process culminates at the Easter Vigil with receiving all 3 Sacraments of Initiation; Baptism, Eucharist, and Confirmation at the Mass.